hkeward/phomemo_printer/README.md

-# Phomemo printer - python utilities to allow printing text from the Phomemo printer
+# Phomemo printer - python utilities to allow printing text and images from the Phomemo printer

 I have not been able to print text to the Phomemo printer using standard ESC/POS print commands (if your printer does work with these commands, you should use the library [here](https://github.com/python-escpos/python-escpos)).
 To work around this, this library allows printing of text as a raster bit image.
+It also allows for actual image files to be printed directly.

-Various methods to connect to the Phomemo printer and print images are excellently described [here](https://github.com/vivier/phomemo-tools).
-This package currently only allows connection to the printer via bluetooth.
+This currently only allows connection to the printer via bluetooth; various methods to connect to the Phomemo printer and print images are excellently described [here](https://github.com/vivier/phomemo-tools) if bluetooth does not suit your needs.

 Tools were tested on a Phomemo M02 Pro printer.